haskell-github-trust/.github/profile/README.md

 1. Transfer GitHub ownership of the package repository to https://github.com/haskell-github-trust
 2. Add https://hackage.haskell.org/user/haskell_github_trust as a Hackage maintainer for the package.

-All packages should have

-1. Names of authors and maintainers in README or .cabal file.
-Ways to contact.
+That’s it.

+## Package manners

 If a package has an active maintainer, then any volunteer improvements should be submitted as Pull Requests.

 If a package is being ignored, then any Trustee may make improvements, publish new versions, or take over as a maintainer.
 Use courtesy and judgement when deciding whether a package is being ignored.